 delete ‘Employee’, ‘1’, ’Siddharth’, ‘Professional Details:Company Name’, V2

 Option ‘a’ is incorrect.
-The second parameter in the delete command has to be a rowid.
+The second parameter in the delete command has to be a row ID.

 Option ‘b’ is incorrect.
-The second parameter in the delete command has to be a rowid.
+The second parameter in the delete command has to be a row ID.

 Option ‘c’ is correct.
 The command is syntactically correct.
-This will run fine.
+This will run and produce the desired result.

 Option ‘d’ is incorrect.
-An additional field i.e ‘Siddharth’ is included which is wrong
+An additional field ‘Siddharth’ is included, which is wrong.

 Optional Project